Costa–Hawkins Rental Housing Act

-The Costa–Hawkins Rental Housing Act ("Costa–Hawkins") is a California state law, enacted in 1995, which places limits on municipal rent control ordinances.
+The Costa–Hawkins Rental Housing Act ("Costa–Hawkins") is a California state law enacted in 1995, placing limits on municipal rent control ordinances.
 Costa–Hawkins preempts the field in two major ways.
-First, it prohibits cities from establishing rent control over certain kinds of residential units, e.g., single-family dwellings and condominiums, and newly constructed apartment units; these are deemed exempt.
+First, it prohibits cities from establishing rent control over certain kinds of residential units, such as single-family dwellings, condominiums, and newly constructed apartment units (these are deemed exempt).
 Second, it prohibits "vacancy control", also called "strict" rent control.
-The legislation was sponsored by Democratic Senator Jim Costa and Republican Assemblymember Phil Hawkins.
+The legislation was sponsored by Democratic Senator Jim Costa and Republican assembly member Phil Hawkins.

 If an apartment was under "vacancy control", the city rent control ordinance worked to deny or limit an owner's ability to increase its rent to new tenants, even in cases where the prior tenant voluntarily vacated the apartment or was evicted for a 'just cause' (such as failure to pay rent).
 Costa–Hawkins changed this by allowing an apartment owner the right to rent the vacancy at any price (i.e., usually the market price).

 In 2019, the California legislature passed and the governor signed AB 1482, which created a statewide rent cap for the next 10 years.
 The Tenant Protection Act of 2019 caps annual rent increases at 5% plus regional inflation.
 For example, had the bill been in effect in 2019, rent increases in Los Angeles would have been capped at 8.3%, and in San Francisco at 9%.
 The increases are pegged to the rental rate as of March 15, 2019.
 The new law does not apply to buildings built within the prior 15 years, or to single-family homes (unless owned by corporations or institutional investors).
 It also includes a requirement to show "just cause" for evictions, and retains "vacancy decontrol", meaning that rents can increase to market rate between tenants.
 Many municipalities in California continue to have their own rent control laws, which remain intact under AB 1482.
 This ability of city governments is limited by the federal and state constitutions, as well as federal and state laws.
 Costa–Hawkins is one of the most prominent state statutes limiting the power of California cities to regulate their rental markets.